 xKey) to identify on what account to process a specific transaction.
 Each Cardknox product doc will guide you where to set the

-xToken.
-As a merchant’s PCI-compliance scope is greatly increased when storing sensitive data, best-practice is to store the token in your database instead of the sensitive data and use the token for follow-up transactions.
-With this approach, if a data breach occurs on your local system, sensitive data will not be at risk.
+As a merchant’s PCI-compliance scope significantly increases when storing sensitive data, the best practice is to store the token in your database rather than sensitive data.
+You use the token for follow-up transactions.

-When a token is sent along with a transaction, Cardknox references the payment information on our servers associated with that token and processes the transaction.
+Cardknox references the payment information on our servers associated with the token sent and processes the transaction.
 A new token will be returned on every new transaction processed.

 You can reuse the original token multiple times.
 However, you should use the new returned token in the following scenarios:

-If a response flag indicates that the card was updated
+- If a response flag indicates, the card was updated/modified.

 A token only stores the data sent with a transaction that is necessary to process future transactions.
 Tokens store the expiration date, street address, and zip code for credit card transactions.
-Tokens do not store customer information, such as billing or contact information, other than street address and ZIP codes, sometimes required for validation by Address Verification System (AVS) validation) are stored with the token.
+Tokens do not store customer information, such as billing or contact information, other than street address and ZIP codes, sometimes required for validation by Address Verification System (AVS).

 To generate a token for a payment method without processing a transaction, use the save command.

-The Gateway will automaticly block a transaction that is considered a “duplicate” of another transaction based on certain identifying features and if the transactions are within 10 minutes (default timeframe) of each other.
-The transaction will error with a message of “Duplicate Transaction“.
+The Cardknox Gateway automatically blocks a transaction considered a “duplicate” of another transaction based on certain identifying features and if the transactions are within 10 minutes (default timeframe) of each other.
+The transaction will error with a message of:

-Each day, all captured transactions are added to a batch file.
-Once the batch cutoff time is reached (determined by the processing bank), Cardknox automatically “batches out”, which sends the related transactions to the bank for settlement.
-A batch report is available in the Cardknox portal.
+Cardknox automatically “batches out” once the batch cutoff time is reached (determined by the processing bank) and sends the related transactions to the bank for settlement.
+A batch report is available in the Cardknox Merchant Portal.